Configuring the Edit Entry screen

 When the Edit Entry Layout configuration is empty, all form fields will be displayed as editable.
 If the Edit Entry tab is configured with fields, then GravityView will only show these fields on the Edit Entry page.

 Important!
-There are some special rules that apply to this section: How does Edit Entry handle hidden fields and field visibility settings?, and Conditional Logic on the Edit Entry page.
+Some special rules apply to this section: How does Edit Entry handle hidden fields and field visibility settings?, and Conditional Logic on the Edit Entry page.

-5. Click the "+ Add Field" button to add a field to be edited.
+5. Click the "+ Add Field" button to add an editable field.

-6. Click fields to add them to the configuration
+6. Click on different fields to add them to the configuration

 In this example, we have added four fields